michaelheiniger/Reivewpad-docs/docs/use-cases/timestamps/label-on-change-freeze.md

 ---
-title: "Label on change freeze"
+id: label-on-change-freeze
-id: "label-on-change-freeze"
+slug: /use-cases/label-on-change-freeze
-slug: "/use-cases/label-on-change-freeze"
+title: Label on change freeze
 ---

 Here's an example of adding a label to not merge a pull request when on change freeze.